evyee/Omrails/README.md

 # One Month Rails

-This is the sample applicarion for
+This is the sample application
-[*One Month Rails: Teach yourself to Code*]